Below are some

-Below are some useful Arabic corpora for researchers working on Arabic Natural Language Processing and Computational Linguistics.
+free and useful Arabic corpora that I have created for researchers working on Arabic Natural Language

 1- KALIMAT a Multipurpose Arabic Corpus